Learning from Imperfect Data: Robust Inference of Dynamic Systems using Simulation-based Generative Model: Introduction

 where $\mathbf{y}=(y_1,y_2,\dots,y_{d_y})$ denotes a vector comprising the system components and $\mathbf{p}\in\mathbb{R}^{d_p}$ denotes the $d_p$-dimensional vector comprising the model parameters to be estimated based on observed (or experimental) data $\mathbf{y}^{o}(t) = (y^{o}_{1}(t),\dots, y^{o}_{d_y}(t))$ at $N_{o}$ observation time points, $t\in\{t_{1},\dots,t_{N_{o}}\}\subset [0,T]$.

-Recent advances in experimental data collection ($\mathbf{y}^{o}(t)$) have significantly improved the ability to monitor dynamic systems, enhancing the accuracy with which solutions can be fitted to observed data $\mathbf{y}^{o}(t)$.
-However, such data are typically recorded at discrete time points and subject to measurement errors.
-Thus, we assume that observed data can be expressed as follows:
+Recent advances in experimental data acquisition have greatly enhanced the ability to monitor dynamic systems, enabling more accurate fitting of solutions to observed data $\mathbf{y}^{o}(t)$.
+However, these observations are typically collected at discrete time points and are subject to measurement noise.
+Accordingly, we model the observed data as:

 where $\mathbf{e}(t)$ represents the measurement error governed by the noise level, $\sigma$.
 Additional challenges persist when some elements of the system are difficult to observe due to limitations in measurement resolution \cite{hirata2002oscillatory, smith2018influenza, jo2024density, hong2024overcoming}.
-In order to address the aforementioned challenges, we classify imperfect datasets, $\mathbf{y}^{o}(t)$, into two distinct types to capture their characteristics effectively: \begin{itemize} \item \textbf{Noisy and Sparse (NS):} $i^{th}$ component, $y^{o}_{i}$, is observable, for all $i\in\{1,\dots,d_y\}$, but observations are noisy and recorded at sparse time points (i.e., $\mathbf{y}^{o}=\mathbf{y}+\mathbf{e}$). \item \textbf{NS with Missing Components (NSMC):} A subset of system components $\{y^{o}_{i}(t),\text{ for some }i\in\{1,\dots,d_y\}\}$ in the NS data is unobservable (See example in \cref{fig1}(a)). \end{itemize}
+In order to address the aforementioned challenges, we classify imperfect datasets, $\mathbf{y}^{o}(t)$, into two distinct types to capture their characteristics effectively: \begin{itemize} \item \textbf{Noisy and Sparse (NS):} $i^{th}$ component, $y^{o}_{i}$, is observable, for all $i\in\{1,\dots,d_y\}$, but observations are noisy and recorded at sparse time points (i.e., $\mathbf{y}^{o}=\mathbf{y}+\mathbf{e}$). \item \textbf{NS with Missing Components (NSMC):} A subset of system components $\{y^{o}_{i}(t),\text{ for some }i\in\{1,\dots,d_y\}\}$ in the NS data is unobservable (See example in \cref{fig1}(a)).
+We also denote by $S_o$ the set of observable state indices. \end{itemize}

 To address the challenges associated with NS and NSMC data, we propose a Simulation-based Generative Model for Imperfect Data (SiGMoID).
 This method utilizes the following two deep-learning models: 1) physics informed neural networks with hyper-networks (HyperPINN), which directly provides solutions of \cref{general_ode} corresponding to any predetermined set of parameters $\mathbf{p}$ (\cref{fig1}(b), and 2) Wasserstein generative adversarial betworks (W-GAN), which adjust the priors by matching the corresponding solutions to imperfect data (\cref{fig1}(c)).
 By leveraging these two types of models, SiGMoID quantifies the observation noise $\mathbf{e}$ accurately, enabling precise inference of both the underlying system parameters $\mathbf{p}$ and the missing components.